jbonjean/eclipse-consoleclear/README.md

 # Eclipse ConsoleClear

-Very basic Eclipse plugin to clear the active console.
+Very basic Eclipse plugin to clear the active console using a shortcut key.

  * It is not battle tested and could contain some major bugs.
  * Only tested on Linux.